sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 I generally expect you to apply for PURA Salary before requesting funds from a sponsored grant.
 Some example proposals for the salary award are located [on the Box](https://gatech.app.box.com/folder/227839379429).
+Deadlines are often _early_.
+For example:
+> SPRING 2024 APPLICATION DEADLINE
+> FRIDAY, September 29, 2023

 I do not fund undergraduate researchers during their first semester or year working with the group.
 This is primarily due to the start-up time required to get familiar with any project and start contributing more directly.
 The same reasoning applies to why I don't accept undergraduate researchers who are graduating within two years.
-Conducting research that is scientifically impactful takes time.
+Conducting research that is scientifically impactful takes time (see below).

 ## Time and commitment